 Visuals

-PowerPoints are a proven format for customer service training; however, if you are going to take this route, be sure to avoid some of the common pitfalls outlined in this video.
+PowerPoints are a proven format for customer service training; however, if you take this route, be sure to avoid some of the common pitfalls outlined in this video.

 Storytelling

-If you're looking for a motivational format, you can try storytelling.
-With this presentation, the speaker retells experiences that are relevant to their audience.
-They recap what happened, why it happened, and how they overcame it.
-This not only provides the audience with an actionable plan but also demonstrates how someone on their team surmounted customer service roadblocks.
+If you're looking for a motivational format, try storytelling.
+With this presentation, the speaker retells relevant experiences to their audience.
+They recap what happened, why, and how they overcame it.
+This gives the audience an actionable plan and demonstrates how someone on their team surmounted customer service roadblocks.

 Instruction